protonemedia/inertiajs-tables-laravel-query-builder/README.md

     ->withQueryString();
 ```

-Then, we need to apply these two changes to the `InertiaTable` class as well.
+Then, we need to apply these two changes to the `InertiaTable` class.
 There's a `name` and `pageName` method to do so.

 ```php
 return Inertia::render('TwoTables', [